alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 Whatever "organic analysis" means outside of Chemistry is beyond me, despite having held the title for about six years;
-at one company it was hilariously shortened to "Anal.
+at one company it was comically shortened to "Anal.
 Organ.", which might have been a Freudian slip but for their utter ignorance of the English language.
 Separating analysis from programming was always a bad idea, and now it is suicide.